Venezuela's Health Crisis Spills Over To Neighboring Countries

 The country's downward spiral began in the waning years of Hugo Chavez's presidency in the mid-2000s.
 Despite having the largest oil reserves in the world, Venezuela's national vaccination campaigns for most diseases started falling apart in 2007.

-Measles is highly contagious and Linkins at the CDC says to stop outbreaks, health officials need to keep 95 percent of the population immunized against the virus.
-Each year that children weren't vaccinated in Venezuela, the pool of people measles could potentially infect grew.
+Measles is highly contagious, and Linkins at the CDC says that to stop outbreaks, health officials need to keep 95 percent of the population immunized.
+Each year that children weren't vaccinated in Venezuela, the pool of people whom measles could potentially infect grew.
 And the country became fertile ground for the virus.

 "It was not a surprise to many of us that Venezuela was going to have an outbreak," Linkins says.
 "It was inevitable that a [measles] case would be introduced because there's measles all over the world."